PEOPLE

 Ana Vasan

-Ana is a fourth-year PhD candidate in the Department of Comparative Human Development.
-Her current research focuses on political action taken in schools by educators with non-dominant identities.
-In particular, she is interested in the possibilities of liberatory education as conceived by Black and queer educators who work in school spaces mired by logics of oppression and hegemony.
-Through her research, she hopes to locate the relationships between individual healing, interpersonal coalition, and system-wide transformation of educational organizations.
-In previous work, Ana has explored the creation and implementation of policies related to safety, restorative justice, and antiracism in schools.
+Ana is a PhD candidate and interdisciplinary social scientist in the Department of Comparative Human Development.
+Her research uses qualitative methods to explore how transformative change against and away from institutional and macrosystemic oppression can take place in the relationships between adults and children.
+In particular, she is interested in the possibilities of liberatory education as conceived by Black and other non-dominant students educators who teach and learn in school spaces built on capitalist and carceral logics.
+Through her research, she practices locating the relationships between individual healing, interpersonal coalition, and system-wide transformation of educational organizations.

 Kenya Tuttle